-1. Extend the bipod legs on the lower receiver by pulling the legs down (1) to the front, where they will lock into place.
-Place the lower receiver on a level surface.

-The bolt carrier group is held in place under tension in the lower receiver by the midlock pin, which extends through a vent hole in the lower receiver and into the bolt carrier (FIGURE 7).
+- 1. Extend the bipod legs on the lower receiver and place the lower receiver on a level surface (FIGURE 4). - The bolt carrier group is held in place under tension in the lower receiver by the midlock pin, which extends through a vent hole in the lower receiver and into the bolt carrier (FIGURE 6).
 (Both the midlock pin and the rear lock pin, located in a retaining hole in the end of the lower receiver, have finger rings to aid in removal.)

-3. Standing above and to the rear of the lower receiver, grasp the charging handle with the right hand, and carefully pull back (1), against tension, while withdrawing the midlock pin from its retaining hole (2).
+3. Standing above and to the rear of the lower receiver, grasp the charging handle with the right hand, and carefully pull back (FIGURE 7-A), against tension, while withdrawing the midlock pin from its retaining hole (FIGURE 7-B).
 The button on the midlock pin must be pressed for it to be removed.
-Allow the bolt carrier to come forward SLOWLY until there is no more spring tension and it rests in the lower receiver (3) (FIGURE 8).
+Allow the bolt carrier to come forward SLOWLY until there is no more spring tension and it rests in the lower receiver (FIGURE 7-C).
+Remove the rear lock pin from the receiver (FIGURE 7-D).

 4. Carefully pick up the upper receiver.
 The barrel will be nested inside for compact storage.
-Ensure the barrel is rotated so that the barrel extension and feed-ramp is correctly aligned (FIGURE 9-A).
-Slide the barrel forward until it is fully seated against the barrel stop (FIGURE 9-B).
+Ensure the barrel is rotated so that the barrel extension and feed-ramp is correctly aligned (FIGURE 8-A).
+Slide the barrel forward until it is fully seated against the barrel stop (FIGURE 8-B).
 Slide the impact bumper into position on the large diameter of the barrel and against the barrel stop.

-MARNING MARNING
+MARNING

-THETENSIONONTHEBARRELSPRINGSISAPPROXIMATIVELY 70 lbs (32 kg).
+THE TENSION ON THE BARREL SPRINGS IS APPROXIMATELY 70 lbs (32 kg).
 SERIOUS INJURY COULD RESULT IF SPRINGS ARE SUDDENLY RELEASED

 5. The barrel springs at the front of the upper receiver are held in by the barrel key and the front barrel bushing.
 The rear lock pin can be locked into the barrel key to help provide additional leverage and create a handhold.
-While maintaining the downward tilt of the upper receiver (to keep the barrel in place), firmly grasp the rear lock pin locked into the barrel key-not the springs-and pull it into place on the forward slot of the barrel (FIGURE 10).
+While maintaining the downward tilt of the upper receiver (to keep the barrel in place), firmly grasp the rear lock pin locked into the barrel key-not the springs-and pull it into place on the forward slot of the barrel (FIGURE 9).
 Work the barrel key until it is firmly seated in the barrel slot.
 Remove the rear lock pin from the barrel key.
 The upper receiver is now fully assembled.

-- 6. Rotate the upper receiver top rail to the 12 o'clock postion then place the upper receiver over the lower receiver. - 7.
+- 6. Rotate the upper receiver top rail to the 12 o'clock position then place the upper receiver over the lower receiver. - 7.
 Engage the notch in the front barrel bushing of the upper receiver with the front hinge pin of the lower receiver.
-To help couple the notch in the front barrel bushing and the front hinge pin of the lower receiver, tilt the upper receiver upwards to a 45-degree angle (FIGURE 11).
+To help couple the notch in the front barrel bushing and the front hinge pin of the lower receiver, tilt the upper receiver upwards to a 45-degree angle (FIGURE 10).

-8. While positioned directly behind the rifle, grasp the charging handle and pull rearward against mainspring tension so the bolt will clear the barrel extension when the upper receiver is lowered (FIGURE 12).
+8. While positioned directly behind the rifle, grasp the charging handle and pull rearward against mainspring tension so the bolt will clear the barrel extension when the upper receiver is lowered (FIGURE 11).

 Close the upper receiver onto the lower receiver.
 With the bolt retracted, the upper receiver should fit into the lower receiver easily without being forced.
 If the upper does not fit on the lower, check front barrel bushing/hinge pin alignment.
-Release the charging handle SLOWLY until the bolt is fully closed (FIGURE 13).
+Release the charging handle SLOWLY until the bolt is fully closed (FIGURE 12).